-While the data openness debate was for a long time primarily focused on public data, facilitating the exchange of data has also become a policy objective for B2B relations.
-With markets becoming more and more data driven, having access to data may not only determine economic success in the digital age but is also essential to create innovative services and products, reduce costs and improve efficiency.
-Triggered by new technological developments, such as IoT and AI, openness of data in the private sector has moved to the center of European policy discussions.
-It is, however, recognized that open data, the most extreme approach to data openness, may be less fitting for privately held data than for public data and thus different considerations need to be taken into account.
+While the data openness debate was for a long time primarily focused on public data, facilitating the exchange of data has also become a policy objective for business-to-business (B2B) relations.
+With markets becoming more and more data-driven, having access to data may not only determine economic success in the digital age but also create innovative services and products, reduce costs, and improve efficiency.
+Triggered by new technological developments, such as "Internet of Things" (IoT) and artificial intelligence (AI), openness of data in the private sector has moved to the center of European policy discussions.
+It is, however, recognized that open data, the most extreme approach to data openness, may be less fitting for privately held data than for public data, and thus different considerations need to be taken into account.
 (OECD, Enhancing Access to and Sharing of Data: Reconciling risks and benefits of data re-use, 2019).
-Given the potential benefits of data openness, the new college of the European Commission has set out to create a framework that enhances the data flow between businesses.
-A first step in this direction has been taken by the Data Governance Act (COM (2020) 767 final), which not only contains rules on the re-use of public data but also proposes provisions to facilitate the sharing of data among businesses.
-Further measures are planned to be put forward in 2021 by the Data Act.
+Given the potential benefits of data openness, the European Commission has set out to create a framework that enhances the data flow between businesses.
+A first step in that direction has been taken by the Data Governance Act, which not only contains rules on the reuse of public data but also proposes provisions to facilitate the sharing of data among businesses.

-The data exchange between businesses and governments (B2G) is guided by the principle of 'purpose limitation' (or 'data-use limitation') (COM(2018) 232 final , p.
+The data exchange between businesses and governments (business-to-government (B2G)) is guided by the principle of "purpose limitation" (or "data-use limitation") (COM(2018) 232 final, p.
 13).
-This principle states that the use of private sector data should be clearly limited to one or more purposes to be specified as clearly as possible in the contractual provisions that establish the B2G collaboration.
-These may include a limitation of duration for the use of the data.
+That principle states that the use of private sector data should be clearly limited to one or more purposes to be specified as clearly as possible in the contractual provisions that establish the B2G collaboration.
+Those may include a limitation of duration for the use of the data.
 Furthermore, the private sector entity should receive specific assurances that the data obtained will not be used for unrelated administrative or judicial procedures.
-The High-Level Expert Group on B2G Data Sharing essentially upheld the core tenet of the principle but proposed to clarify that the public sector should be able to combine the private-sector data with data from other sources.
-Furthermore, it was suggested to change the term to 'data-use limitation', because 'purpose limitation' is primarily used in a privacy law context (HLEG on B2G Data Sharing, Towards a European strategy on business-to-government data sharing for the public interest, 2020).
+The High-Level Expert Group (HLEG) on B2G Data Sharing essentially upheld the core tenet of that principle, but proposed to clarify that the public sector should be able to combine the private-sector data with data from other sources.
+Furthermore, it was suggested to change the term to "data-use limitation" because "purpose limitation" is primarily used in a privacy law context (HLEG on B2G Data Sharing, Towards a European strategy on business-to-government data sharing for the public interest, 2020).
+The Chapter of the Data Act proposal (COM(2022) 68 final) on B2G data sharing is also based on the principle of "purpose limitation."
+In cases of "exceptional need" a public body or a Union institution, agency, or body may access privately held data (Article 14 Data Act proposal).
+The public body may not use that data in a manner incompatible with the purpose for which the data were requested (Article 19(a)).
+In addition, technical and organizational measures that safeguard the rights and freedoms of data subjects have to be implemented (Article 19(b)) and the data has to be destroyed as soon as it is no longer necessary for the stated purpose (Article 19(c)).